cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 > have participated before.
 Completing the survey again will help us understand
 > how the situation is changing.

+It also more clearly states that the data may be shared and aggregates publicly
+released:

+> The de-identified results of this survey may be used for our future studies or
+> shared with other investigators for their research studies.
+Results published
+> by us and other researchers will be in aggregate and will not identify
+> individual participants or their responses.

 #### New Items

 * Item C16 asks respondents to estimate how many people are wearing masks in